-I recently saw an article called “7 Reasons Children Don’t Disclose Abuse” by Ginger Kadlec (you can follow her @gingerkadlec).
+The basics of child abuse disclosure can be found in “7 Reasons Children Don’t Disclose Abuse” by Ginger Kadlec (you can follow her @gingerkadlec).
 In the world of mental health and child protection this article provides an easy-to-understand summary – a neat list of the forces of silence.
-Those of us who have worked with abused children know these things instinctually.
+Those of us who have worked with abused children know these things instinctively.
 We know why kidnapped children don’t run away.
-Perhaps this is how I understand the dynamic of workplace abuse so well.
+My background in clinical social work is how I have come to understand workplace abuse so well.

-I’m not saying that workplace abuse is as bad as child abuse.
-Children are much more vulnerable and in need of our protection.
+Of course, workplace abuse is not the same as child abuse.
+Children by their nature are much more vulnerable and in need of our protection.
 Adults are in a better position to know when something just isn’t right.
-However, the power dynamics are similar and when the bully is successful it is because he or she has used these familiar tactics.
-The same issues are at play and at the center is fear.
-Even though this fear doesn’t have a rational basis it has great power over the employee victim.
+However, the power dynamics are similar because workplace bullies use similar control tactics.
+The key dynamic at the center of both types of abuse, is fear.
+Even though this fear may not be realistic or rational, it has great power over the employee victim.
 It is the reason employees endure workplace abuse and intimidation for years without approaching management with a complaint.
-Instead of worry about their family’s safety as child victims do, it’s the desperate need for employment and the thought of job loss that keeps many abused employees at work.
+Instead of worry about their family’s safety as child victims often do, it’s the desperate need for employment and the fear of job loss that keeps many abused employees at work.

 Here are my arguments, paralleling the original article noted above.